Children’s Wellbeing Surveys Privacy Notice

 The survey answers will also be linked to some local authoriity administrative records (more information about this is provided below).

 What is data linkage in the Children’s Wellbeing Surveys?

 Data linkage as part of the Children’s Wellbeing Surveys is done to better understand the wellbeing of pupils in your local authority and the support they receive.
 It combines pupils’ survey responses about their wellbeing with information about the support they may receive from social work and education services.
 This will identify, on aggregate, groups of children that are experiencing poor wellbeing and are not formally supported, thereby allowing better targeting of services.

 Is the linkage process safe?

-National Records of Scotland, the Electronic Data Research and Innovation Service (eDRIS) and the local authority are all involved in the data linkage process.
-However no organisation will ever have access to personal data, survey answers and linked data.
+National Records of Scotland, the electronic Data Research and Innovation Service (eDRIS) and the local authority are all involved in the data linkage process.
+However no organisation will ever have access to personal data, survey responses or linked data.

 More information about National Records of Scotland can be accessed here: